-Strategic risks Human Fertilisation and Embryolog y Authority 11 informing our decisions about which content to move first to the beta version of the new site.
+Strategic risks Human Fertilisation and Embryology Authority 11 informing our decisions about which content to move first to the beta version of the new site.
 Negative media or criticism from the sector in connection with legally disputed issues or major adverse events at clinics.
 HFEA approach is only to go into cases on the basis of clarifying legal principles or upholding the standards of care by challenging poor practice.
 This is more likely to be perceived as proportionate, rational and necessary (and impersonal), and is in keeping with our strategic vision.
 In place - Peter Thompson HFEA process failings that create or contribute to legal challenges, or which Licensing SOPs, committee decision trees in place.
 Mitochondria donation application tools completed.
-In place - lan Brown weaken cases that are otherwise sound, or which generate additional regulatory sanctions activity (eg, legal parenthood Update of compliance and enforcement policy and implementation of new policy and related procedures.
+In place - Ian Brown weaken cases that are otherwise sound, or which generate additional regulatory sanctions activity (eg, legal parenthood Update of compliance and enforcement policy and implementation of new policy and related procedures.
 In place - revised policy agreed Spring 2016 - Nick Jones / Sharon Fensome-Rimmer consent).
 Seeking the most robust possible assurance from the sector with respect to legal parenthood consent issues, and detailed plan in operation to address identified cases and anomalies.
 In progress - Nick Jones QMS and quality assurance in place in inspection team.
 In place - Sharon Fensome-Rimmer

-Strategic risks 5 Human I Fertilisation a and Embryolog gy Authority 12 Risk area Description and impact Strategic objective linkage Risk score es Recent trend Risk owner IfQ If the information for ormation for Increasing and informing choice: ensuring that Inherent ri sk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Juliet Tizzard Quality (IfQ) programme patients have access to high quality meaningful Likelihood Impact Inherent risk IfQ 1: does not enable us to provide better information information.
+Strategic risks 5 Human I Fertilisation a and Embryolog gy Authority 12 Risk area Description and impact Strategic objective linkage Risk score es Recent trend Risk owner IfQ If the information for Increasing and informing choice: ensuring that Inherent risk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Juliet Tizzard Quality (IfQ) programme patients have access to high quality meaningful Likelihood Impact Inherent risk IfQ 1: does not enable us to provide better information information.
 4 4 16 High Improved information and data, and improved Residual risk level: access engagement channels, Likelihood Impact Residual risk 40000 patients will not be able to 3 4 12 High access the improved Tolerance threshold: 8 Medium information they need to assist them in making important choices.
-Causes / so · · · · · · · · · · · · · · · · · · · Mitigations Timescale mitigations and owners ship of Effectiveness - commental Inability to ex tract reliable data from the Detailed planning and programme management in All aspects - detailed project planning Above tolerance.
-Register. place to ensure this will be possible after migration. in place - Nick Jones Migration strategy developed, and significant work Managing these risks has being done to identify and cleanse all of the data that will require correction before migration can be formed an intrinsic and essential part of the detailed project planning and tendering, throughout. done.
-Decisions have been made about the degree of reliability required in each data field.
-For those fields Following a lengthy delay, we received formal approval for where 100% reliability is needed, inaccurate or missing data is being addressed as part of project both the data an delivery. elements of IfQ i • dislike or fail to accept the or CaFC.
-Stakeholders not In-depth stakeholder engagement and extensive In place and ongoing - Juliet Tizzard /Nick Jones 2015. n the changes. user research completed to inform the programme's intended outcomes, products and benefits.
-This The digital side of of the On board with i tile changes. included, consultation, expert groups and Advisory programme rece Board and this continues to be an intrinsic part of approval; full del • programme approach. required an additional gateway approval (ie, prior to commencing beta).
-Cost of delive ering better information Costs were taken into account as an important In place - Nick Jones , prohibitive, either because factor in consideration of contract tenders and The Department the work nee ded is larger than negotiations. gateway review took place in
+Causes / so · · · · · · · · · · · · · · · · · · · Mitigations Timescale mitigations and owners ship of Effectiveness - commenta Inability to ex tract reliable data from the Detailed planning and programme management in All aspects detailed pr oject planning Managing these risks has Register. place to ensure this will be possible after migration. in place - N lick Jones Migration strategy developed, and significant work being done to identify and cleanse all of the data that will require correction before migration can be formed an intrins done. essential part of Decisions have been made about the degree of project planning and tender throughout. reliability required in each data field.
+For those fields thu dalau wa where 100% reliability is needed, inaccurate or Following a leng missing data is being addressed as part of project both the data an delivery. elements of IfQ i • dislike or fail to accept the or CaFC.
+Stakeholders not In-depth stakeholder engagement and extensive - Juliet Tizzard 2015. user research completed to inform the programme's intended outcomes, products and benefits.
+This /Nick Jones 5 The digital side of of the on board with the changes. included, consultation, expert groups and Advisory programme rece Board and this continues to be an intrinsic part of approval; full del • programme approach. required an addi approval (ie, pric Cost of delive ering better information Costs were taken into account as an important In place - N lick Jones , prohibitive, either because factor in consideration of contract tenders and The Department the work nee ded is larger than negotiations. gateway review took place in